 Biertan rural site

-It is probably the most photographed fortified church in the area.
-Biertan is at an equal distance from the cities of Mediaș and Sighișoara. hidden among wooded hills and orchards.
-Biertan was founded in the 13th century by the Saxon colonists who loved the area for the fertile soil and the very good viticultural conditions turning it into a true "Wine Country".
+It is probably the most photographed fortified church in the area altough it is hidden among wooded hills and orchards.
+Biertan was founded in the 13th century by the Saxon colonists who loved the area for its fertile soil and the very good viticultural conditions.
+Hence the area quickly turned into a true "Wine County".

 The fortified church of Biertan, along with the rural site around it, are on the list of UNESCO World Heritage, since 1993.

-Its Medieval urban like Transylvanian Baroque buildings are a hint to its economic importance from the past, as Biertan was an important citadel of the Middle Ages, as an agricultural and viticultural center, but mostly as the seat of the Evangelical Episcopal Chair.
+Its almost urban medieval architecture with strog influences from Transylvanian Baroque are a good indication to its economic importance in those times.
+Biertan was an important citadel of the Middle Ages, as an agricultural and viticultural center, but mostly as the seat of the Evangelical Episcopal Chair.

 Mihai Dragomir, Mihai Moiceanu, Sorin Onișor